- Brand name

 This medicine corrects this chemical imbalance and may help relieve the symptoms of depression.

 Your doctor, however, may prescribe it for another purpose.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.

 This medicine is available only with a doctor’s prescription.

 BEFORE YOU TAKE MIRTAZAPINE GH

 When you must not take it

-- mirtazapine, the active ingredient, or to any of the other ingredients listed at the end of this leaflet under Product Description.
+- if you are allergic to any of the ingredients listed at the end of this leaflet

 Taking this medicine with a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and severe convulsions.